grace-notes/website/contents/topics/rahab.md

 ---
 title: "Rahab and the Grace of God"
 pdf: "rahab.pdf"
-description: "Rahab and the Grace of God - [PDF] Rahab, Salmon's wife, Ruth's mother-in-law, David's great-great-grandmother, a trophy to the Grace of God."
+description: "Rahab and the Grace of God -  Rahab, Salmon's wife, Ruth's mother-in-law, David's great-great-grandmother, a trophy to the Grace of God."
 template: lesson.jade
 ---